volkadav/javadicebot/README.txt

         admin commands (in private message:)
             (for all, {password} is the admin password specified in the properties file as discussed above)

+            !antiflood {integer} password
+                tells dicebot to set the antiflood threshold to {int}
             !join channel password
                 tells dicebot to join the given channel !leave channel password